 (b) who —

-(i) would, if he or she were currently in that foreign jurisdiction, be required to report to the corresponding registrar in that jurisdiction for a longer period than he or she would be required to report under this Act; or
+(i) would, if he or she were currently in that foreign jurisdiction, be required to report to the corresponding registrar in that jurisdiction for a particular period; or

 (ii) falls within a class of persons who are prescribed by the regulations to be corresponding reportable offenders for the purposes of this Act.

+[Section 7 amended by No. 54 of 2012 s.
+5.]

 8. New South Wales reportable offenders

 A New South Wales reportable offender is a person who had been in New South Wales at a time before the date specified by the regulations for the purposes of this section and whose reporting obligations under the New South Wales Act had begun at that time, other than a person prescribed by the regulations not to be a New South Wales reportable offender for the purposes of this Act.